wu-haoze/wu-haoze.github.io/_pages/about.md

 ---

 I am an Assistant Professor in Computer Science at [Amherst College](https://www.amherst.edu){:target="_blank"}.
-I am also an Affiliated Researcher with VMware by Broadcom.
+I am also an Affiliated Researcher at VMware Research by Broadcom.

 I envision a future where computer systems seamlessly integrate **logical reasoning** and **inductive reasoning** to automate complex tasks in a scalable, reliable, safe, and explainable manner.
 To realize this goal, I develop methods to formally verify and guarantee properties of deep-learning-enabled systems.
 Besides, I explore how machine learning techniques can accelerate automated reasoning tasks.